-- FLSA requires that overtime be calculated on the employee’s regular rate of pay, by multiplying 1.5 times the rate of pay by the number of hours over 40 in the workweek.
+- The FLSA requires that overtime be calculated on the employee’s regular rate of pay, by multiplying 1.5 times the rate of pay by the number of hours over 40 in the workweek.
 The employee’s regular rate of pay includes all remuneration for employment paid (such as hourly rate or comp rate) to or on behalf of the employee.
 The regular rate includes extra premiums such as shift differentials and nondiscretionary lump-sum payments (such as stability or career bonus payments).
 The University uses the higher of applicable hourly rates to calculate overtime payments.
-FLSA excludes some payments from the regular rate of pay, such as discretionary bonus payments, reimbursement for travel expense, contributions to retirement funds, and health insurance.
+The FLSA excludes some payments from the regular rate of pay, such as discretionary bonus payments, reimbursement for travel expense, contributions to retirement funds, and health insurance.

 - How does travel affect overtime?

-Employees in nonexempt jobs who travel on University business are paid in the following manner:
+- Employees in nonexempt jobs who travel on University business are paid as follows:

 - One-day assignments in another city: Nonexempt employees who regularly work at a fixed location (for example, the Twin Cities campus) but are required to travel to another city (such as Duluth) for a one-day assignment (but not overnight) should be compensated for the time they spend traveling.
 Meal time or “home-to-work” time is not included.